 "Combination" can mean a woman is getting treated for more than one type of PFD, such as a treatment for both uterine prolapse and urinary incontinence.
 It can also mean using different treatments together to address PFDs, such as using PFMT and a surgical treatment to treat a woman’s symptoms.

 Researchers are studying combination treatments to determine how to get the best outcomes for women with PFDs.
-For instance the Outcomes Following Vaginal Prolapse Repair and Mid-Urethral Sling (OPUS) study is evaluating how adding a procedure to treat stress incontinence at the time of surgery for pelvic organ prolapse in women without symptoms of stress incontinence can help to prevent stress incontinence after surgery without increasing risk.
+For instance the Outcomes Following Vaginal Prolapse Repair and Mid-Urethral Sling (OPUS) study is evaluating if adding a procedure to treat stress incontinence at the time of surgery for pelvic organ prolapse in women who don't have symptoms of stress incontinence can help to prevent stress incontinence from occurring after surgery and without increasing risk.

 All related news